DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_guide_DIY.md

 4. Under Destination, specify the desired Document.
 Then, from the list on the left-hand side, choose the type of paragraph you wish to link to.
 ![Image](images/InD_cross_references.png)
 All paragraphs formatted with that particular style will show up in the list on the right-hand side, allowing you to choose the paragraph you want the cross-reference to link to.
-5. Select a Format for the Cross-Reference, and click OK.
+5. Select a Cross-Reference Format, and click OK.
 The text from the destination will now appear in the body of your document.
 It will be exported as a link in the EPUB document.
 ![Image](images/InD_cross_references_2.png)